-1. Petitions.
-All petitions and supporting documents must be filed with the Probate Clerk.

-2. Hearing Date.

-a.
-The next available hearing date will be assigned by the Probate Clerk at the time of filing.

-b.
-If there is urgency to the petition, counsel may file an ex parte motion to advance the hearing date.

-3. Opposition Papers and Supplemental Documents.

-a.
-Unless ordered otherwise, all opposition papers and supplemental documents must be filed at least five (5) court days before the hearing.

-b.
-Pursuant to Probate Code § 1043, if an interested party appears in court to contest a petition without submitting written opposition, the Court may (in the interests of justice and efficiency) either hear the objections/opposition at the time of the hearing or continue the matter to allow the interested party to file written objections.

-4. Exhibits.
-All referenced exhibits must be properly tabbed for easy reference by the Court.

-5. Untimely Filings.
+- 1. Petitions.
+All petitions and supporting documents must be filed with the Probate Clerk. - 2.
+Hearing Date. - a.
+The next available hearing date will be assigned by the Probate Clerk at the time of filing. - b.
+If there is urgency to the petition, counsel may file an ex parte motion to advance the hearing date. - 3.
+Opposition Papers and Supplemental Documents. - a.
+Unless ordered otherwise, all opposition papers and supplemental documents must be filed at least five (5) court days before the hearing. - b.
+Pursuant to Probate Code § 1043, if an interested party appears in court to contest a petition without submitting written opposition, the Court may (in the interests of justice and efficiency) either hear the objections/opposition at the time of the hearing or continue the matter to allow the interested party to file written objections. - 4.
+Exhibits.
+All referenced exhibits must be properly tabbed for easy reference by the Court. - 5.
+Untimely Filings.
 If a party presents a document/documents to the clerk for filing that is untimely, the Probate Clerk will accept the documents.
-At the Court's discretion, a late filing may result in:

-a.
-The Court's refusal to consider the late filed documents.

-b.
-A continuance of the hearing.

-c.
-Sanctions.

-6. Procedure for Obtaining a Continuance in Uncontested Matters.

-a.
-Any request for a continuance before the time of the hearing must be made:

-i.
-At least three (3) court days prior to hearing; and

-ii.
-With the permission of petitioner, if self-represented, or by petitioner's counsel.

-b.
-A continuance may be requested through eFiling.

-c.
-The court will continue the following matters only upon a properly noticed appearance:

-- i.
-Sale of Real Property

-- ii.
-Order to Show Cause

-- iii.
+At the Court's discretion, a late filing may result in: - a.
+The Court's refusal to consider the late filed documents. - b.
+A continuance of the hearing. - c.
+Sanctions. - 6.
+Procedure for Obtaining a Continuance in Uncontested Matters. - a.
+Any request for a continuance before the time of the hearing must be made: - i.
+By noticed motion with notice to all interested parties entitled to notice of the underlying petition; - ii.
+At least three (3) court days prior to hearing; and - iii.
+With the permission of petitioner, if self-represented, or by petitioner's counsel. - b.
+The court will continue the following matters only upon a properly noticed appearance: - i.
+Sale of Real Property - ii.
+Order to Show Cause iii.
 Ex Parte Petition

-7. Procedure for Obtaining a Continuance in Contested Matters.

-a.
-For contested matters, counsel seeking a continuance should submit through eFiling, a stipulation signed by all parties who have appeared in the matter and a proposed order.

-b.
+- 7. Procedure for Obtaining a Continuance in Contested Matters. - a.
+Any request for a continuance before the time of the hearing must be made: - i.
+At least three (3) court days prior to hearing; - ii.
+By a stipulated motion and proposed order signed by all parties who have appeared in the matter. - iii.
+Petitioner and all parties who have made an appearance in the case must stipulate to the continuance. - iv.
+All parties entitled to notice of the underlying petition must receive notice. - b.
 Once a matter has been scheduled for an evidentiary hearing/trial, it cannot be continued by stipulation.
-These requests must receive Court approval either by filing a motion to continue the hearing date or by filing an ex parte petition.
+These requests must be made by filing a noticed motion with notice to all interested parties entitled to notice of the underlying petition.